National Parks / 国立公園

 Hakusan National Park (Fukui, Gifu, Toyama, Ishikawa)

-Hakusan National Park is a highly natural National Park known as a habitat for alpine flora and precious wild birds and animals, with mountains including the three highest peaks Gozengamine (2,702 m above sea level), Onanjimine (2,684 m above sea level) and Kengamine (2,677 m above sea level), and natural forests spreading out from the foot of the mountains.
-There are many highlights, including the rounded, rabbit-like shape of Mt.
+Hakusan National Park is a natural National Park known as a habitat for alpine flora and precious wild birds and animals, with mountains including the three highest peaks of "Gozengamine" (2,702m above sea level), "Onanjimine" (2,684m above sea level) and "Kengamine" (2,677m above sea level), and natural forests spreading out from the foot of the mountains.
+The highlights include the rounded, rabbit-like shape of Mt.
 Akausagi, Mt.
-Kyogatake with its acclaimed Osawa Pond, a marshland of former crater ruins, and Hakusan Heisenji Temple, which is said to have been opened in 717 as a center of Hakusan worship.
+Kyogatake with the acclaimed Osawa Pond, a marshland of former crater ruins caused by an eruption from about 1 million years ago, and the Heisenji Hakusan Shrine, which is said to have been opened in 717 as one of the centers of the Hakusan worship.

 Ishikawa